robinkarlberg/transfer.zip-web/README.md

 ## Known Problems

 Because of how peer-to-peer works, some network firewalls may not allow direct connections between devices.
-The only solution for this is to use a [TURN server](https://webrtc.org/getting-started/turn-server), effectively relaying all file data, although encrypted, through a third party server.
+A solution for this is to use a [TURN server](https://webrtc.org/getting-started/turn-server), effectively relaying all file data, although encrypted, through a third party server.
 That is however against the whole purpose of this service, which is to be as secure as possible.

 ## Local Development